domdomegg/aws-open-data-mcp/README.md

 The server will be available at `http://localhost:3000/mcp`.
 You can customize the port with the `PORT` environment variable.

-> **Warning**: The HTTP transport has no authentication.
-Other processes on your machine—including websites in your browser—could potentially access the endpoint and control your account.
-Only use HTTP transport behind a reverse proxy or in another secured setup.

 ## Development

 ```bash